kukuu/CI-CD-pipeline-with-Jenkins/README.md

 ```
 1. Docker file builds a Docker image, and that image contains all the projects code.
-   Including configuratio, monitoring and health check essentials.
+   Including configuratioN, monitoring and health check essentials.

-2. The image can be run to create many Docker Containers.
+2. The image can be deployed on to a Docker hub

-3. The image can be deployed on to a Docker hub
+3. The image can be run to create many Docker Containers.

 4. From the Docker Hub anyone can pull the image and build a Container.